-NURS-0143 Nursing Concepts for Clients with Common Health Problems will also be introduced with an emphasis on health promotion and growth and development from newborn through adolescence.
+This course focuses on concepts associated with evidence-based care of diverse clients who have common acute and chronic physical and mental health problems with predictable outcomes.
+Nursing care of the childbearing family will also be introduced with an emphasis on health promotion and growth and development from newborn through adolescence.
 Students have the opportunity to utilize the nursing process and perform invasive psychomotor skills when caring for individuals across the lifespan in a variety of clinical and community-based settings.

 Pre-requisite: NURS-0131, NURS-0132.